Deadly Games (TV series): Plot

-Each week, one of the villains tries to carry out an evil plot according to the rules of the video game, and Gus, Lauren, and Gus' friend Peter Rucker try to defeat and destroy the said villain.
-Almost indestructible and superhumanly strong, each villain is programmed with specific weapons and weaknesses based on that villain's "theme"; e.g., "Killshot's" Achilles' Heel was being sprayed with water, The Boss would "fire" people with exploding pink slips and his weak link was red ink, The Evil Shirley's was dirt and she would be wiped out by having a house fall on her, The Camp Counselor would get burned by being hit with fast-lighting charcoal and would be killed off by an arrow shot right through the bulls-eye on his T-shirt, The Practical Joker could only be defeated by his master prank being foiled, The Divorce Attorney was a being that sucked up electricity and distributed it in the form of lightning bolts (her weakness was being hit with a foam-rubber arrow), The Motivational Speaker literally ate Bologna sausage and killed people with a gun that ejected audiocassettes and would reduce them to nothing but his audiotape, and he could only be destroyed by eating his own words.
-He could be slowed down with shots from a paintball gun.

-Another weekly bad guy was a corrupted car mechanic who tasered people with a calculator and would be destroyed by seeing his own reflection.
-And of course, The Garbage Man was damaged by cleaning products and The Orthodontist (as well as his assistant) had an aversion to sugar.
-The Ex-Girlfriend was a misandrist with a hatred for all men, especially The Cold-Steel Kid.
-Her weakness was gold.
-All the henchmen were instantly obliterated—going up in smoke and blue light when the Jackal's evil weekly master scheme was foiled.
-The Jackal's own vice was being hit with a baseball—the very one autographed by Bobby Mercer that Gus got from the only baseball game he ever went to with his own father.
-Jackal is present in every episode, commanding the other villains and vexing the heroes, usually with a glass of champagne in hand.
+Each week, one of the villains tries to carry out an evil plot according to the rules of the video game, and Gus, Lauren, and Gus' friend Peter Rucker try to defeat and destroy the villain.
+Almost indestructible and superhumanly strong, each villain is programmed with specific weapons and weaknesses based on that villain's "theme": "Killshot" was vulnerable to water; “The Boss” attacked with exploding “pink slips” and was vulnerable to red ink; “The Evil Shirley” was vulnerable to dirt and she would be killed by having a house fall on her; “The Camp Counselor” was vulnerable to fast-lighting charcoal, and would be killed by an arrow shot through the bulls-eye emblem on his T-shirt; “The Practical Joker” could only be defeated by foiling his master prank; “The Divorce Attorney” absorbed electricity and redistributed it as lightning bolts (her weakness was a foam-rubber arrow); “The Motivational Speaker” killed people with a gun that reduced people to his own audiotape, and he could only be destroyed by eating his own words (but he could be slowed down with shots from a paintball gun); a corrupted car mechanic who tasered people with a calculator would be destroyed by seeing his own reflection; “The Garbage Man” was damaged by cleaning products; and “The Orthodontist” and his assistant had an aversion to sugar; “The Ex-Girlfriend” was a misandrist whose weakness was gold.
+All the henchmen vaporized in blue smoke when the Jackal's weekly scheme was foiled.
+The Jackal's own vice was being hit with a specific baseball—one autographed by Bobby Mercer, a souvenir of the only baseball game Gus attended with his father.
+The Jackal is present in every episode, commanding the other villains and vexing the heroes, usually with a glass of champagne in hand.